 Auckland is the largest & most diverse city in New Zealand.
 The region offers everything you’d imagine for your New Zealand getaway.
 You’ll find sprawling beaches, high-end shopping, and more restaurants & bars than you could visit in a lifetime.
 Plenty of adventurous activities also await in the Auckland area.
 You can enjoy exciting outdoor pursuits like hiking, mountain biking, and kayaking.

 Searching for the best hotels in Auckland?
 Find the perfect Auckland accommodations with this complete guide to the best places to stay in Auckland.
 In it, we’ve included all the top neighbourhoods, areas & districts for travellers.

 Best places to stay in Auckland

 Auckland contains dozens of great neighbourhoods and suburbs.
 Unfortunately, you won’t find many hotels outside of the inner city.

-If your Auckland itinerary includes a lot of destinations, you’ll probably want to stay near Queen Street.
-It’s the main street that runs through the centre of Auckland between the waterfront and the southern suburbs.
+Many of the top hotels are located along Queen Street.
+The main street in the CBD, Queen Street runs through the centre of Auckland between the waterfront and the southern suburbs.

 While Queen Street is in downtown Auckland, it’s a safe place to stay and explore.
 Hundreds of wireless CCTV cameras monitor every movement on the streets.
 It’s become one of the safest big cities in the region.